awcodify/sysctl-theme/_posts/2025-05-12-welcome-to-arsxy-theme.md

 ---
 layout: post
-title: "Welcome to Sysctl Theme"
+title: "Welcome to Arsxy Theme"
 description: "A introduction to the features and design of this clean, fast, and SEO-friendly Jekyll theme"
 categories: Demo
 tags: jekyll theme demo markdown